View full guide »

 In Canada, there is no formal interference or opposition procedure available to challenge a competitor's patent application.
 There is however, a mechanism for one party to provide information to the patent office in an effort to prevent a patent being granted, a procedure known as a "protest".

 A trademark is a word, logo, sound or other business device that serves as a distinctive indicator of the source of particular goods or services.
 In Canada, while trademarks do not need to be registered to be protected, the scope of rights afforded by registration and the available means of enforcement are greater and more robust than for unregistered trademarks.
+Only registered trademarks can be recorded with the Canadian Border Services Agency in order to prevent the importation of counterfeit goods into Canada.

 As such, trademark registration is a good investment for any owner who plans to use or protect a trademark in Canada.
 It must be noted that a trademark registration in another country with no use or reputation in Canada conveys no protection in Canada.